 In 2008, the last year for which data are available, a study by the Georgia Board of Physician Workforce showed that Athens needed an additional 95 internal medicine doctors to meet standards established by the American Medical Association.
 That gap could be even larger by 2015, the data show.

-But that same 2008 report showed Athens with an adequate – or arguably even excessive – numbers of specialists in dermatology, plastic surgery, nephrology, neurologic surgery and urology.
+But that same 2008 report showed Athens with an adequate – or arguably even excessive – numbers of specialists in dermatology, plastic surgery just like this reconstructive surgeon in Lexington, KY, nephrology, neurologic surgery and urology.

 Some specialties go begging

 “There aren’t any dermatological emergencies at 3 a.m.,” said Paul Baker, a third-year medical student at the Athens medical campus.
 “These higher-paying specialties often end up being the more competitive ones, both because of salary and lifestyle.”

 A report by the American Association of Medical Colleges drives home the point.
 The number of U.S. medical school graduates choosing residencies in family medicine, internal medicine, or obstetrics and gynecology has fallen by about 1,500, 1,000 and 500, respectively.
 One reason why future doctors turn away from primary care, according to the report, is the significant income gap between general and specialty practices.

 The prospect of earning less money unnerves some med students who expect to graduate with heavy debt burdens.

 “Ideally, I would like to practice preventive medicine or humanitarian medicine for a few years before settling down,” said Theodora Brandon, a third-year medical student at the GHSU-UGA Medical Partnership.
 “However, I won’t be able to do that because of my loans.”

 Thousands of medical school graduates face this dilemma each year.
 And instead of pursuing their ideals, which involve helping people most in need, they choose to train as surgeons in big cities so they can erase debt sooner.